Skip to main content

 In partnership with the Faculty of English, and supported by the Faculty’s Judith E. Wilson Fund, this studentship will cover the University Composition Fee at the Home rate plus the standard UKRI-level maintenance award at the pro-rata rate for the period of the MPhil in English Studies (9 months).
 The studentship is aimed at students from under-represented Black, Asian and Minority Ethnic backgrounds.

-All eligible Home students who are offered a place to study for the MPhil in English Studies and who have applied for funding via the Postgraduate Applicant Portal will be considered for the award.
 While there is no need to name Corpus Christi as a college preference, the successful applicant will be required to take up membership of the College for their MPhil; this will involve a college transfer if the applicant has already been accepted at another college.

 The Zuloaga/Corpus Christi College Scholarship for Venezuelan Students